Code-Institute-Submissions/MSP-8/README.md

 # Deployment Process

-## Direct Deployment
+## Direct Deployment to Heroku

-The site was deployed to GitHub pages.
+The site was deployed using Heroku.

 The steps to deploy are as follows:

-  -
+1. Ensure that the project has the correct content within the requirements.txt document
+![copy1]